Veda-Vardhan-Reddy/Advanced-Generative-AI-Internship/Task-1-ComfyUI/README.md

-# Task 1 — ComfyUI Image & Video Generation
+# Task 1 — AI Image & Video Generation

+## Overview

-This task was completed as part of the Advanced Internship Program on Generative AI conducted by iHUB-Data.
+As part of the Advanced Internship Program on Generative AI conducted by iHUB-Data, this task focused on exploring generative AI workflows for image and video generation.

+The objective was to understand the basic workflow of creating an AI-generated image and then using the generated image as the basis for creating a short AI-generated video.

+## Workflow

+The overall workflow followed was:

+Text Prompt
+↓
+AI Image Generation
+↓
+Generated Image
+↓
+Image-to-Video Generation
+↓
+5-Second AI Video

-## Work Completed
+## Task Implementation

-- Generated an AI image using a ComfyUI-inspired workflow.
+### 1. Image Generation

+A text prompt was used to generate an animated AI image.

+The generated image was designed with a stylized animated appearance rather than a photorealistic style.

+### 2. Image-to-Video Generation

+The generated image was then used as the starting frame/reference for video generation.

-- Generated a short 5-second AI video from the generated image.
+A short approximately 5-second animated video was created from the image.
-- Explored image-to-video generation.
-- Experimented with generative AI workflows.

 ## Outputs

+### Generated Image

+The final generated image is available in:

+`image-generation/`

+### Generated Video

-The generated image and video will be added to this repository.
+The final generated video is available in:

+`video-generation/`

+## Key Concepts Explored

+- Generative AI
+- Text-to-Image Generation
+- Image-to-Video Generation
+- AI Animation
+- Prompt Engineering
+- Generative AI Workflows

 ## Reference

+This task was based on the generative AI workflow demonstrated in the tutorial provided as part of the internship task.

+## Internship

-iHUB-Data Advanced Internship Program on Generative AI
+**Program:** Advanced Internship Program on Generative AI
+**Organization:** iHUB-Data